 South Denver Cardiology currently uses a One-Day Rest/Stress imaging protocol using Technetium 99m Sestamibi.
 This protocol is used to reduce patient wait time compared to previous protocols.

 Additional images are obtained at the immediate end of exercise (or during dobutamine infusion).
-A normal study shows all segments moving or contracting well both at rest and stress.
+A typical study shows all segments moving or contracting well both at rest and under stress.
 In the presence of a tight heart artery blockage, the function of the muscle worsens during stress, reflecting inadequate blood flow to that segment.
-This is termed a “regional wall motion abnormality”.
-In muscle that has suffered a heart attack, the motion of the segment is reduced or absent both on the rest and stress images.
+This is termed a “regional wall motion abnormality.”
+In a muscle that has suffered a heart attack, the segment’s motion is reduced or absent both on the rest and stress images.